History of colonialism: Nazi Germany

+Fascist Italy

-Second decolonization (1945–1999)
+Second decolonization: Worldwide (1945–1999)

-Anticolonialist movements had begun to gain momentum after the close of World War I, which had seen colonial troops fight alongside those of the metropole, and U.S. President Woodrow Wilson's speech on the Fourteen Points.
-However, it was not until the end of World War II that they were fully mobilised.
+Anti-colonialist movements had begun to gain momentum after the close of World War I, which had seen colonial troops fight alongside those of the metropole, and U.S. President Woodrow Wilson's speech on the Fourteen Points.
+However, it was not until the end of World War II that they were fully mobilized.
 British Prime Minister Winston Churchill and U.S. President Franklin D. Roosevelt's 1941 Atlantic Charter declared that the signatories would "respect the right of all peoples to choose the form of government under which they will live".
 Though Churchill subsequently claimed this applied only to those countries under Nazi occupation, rather than the British Empire, the words were not so easily retracted: for example, the legislative assembly of Britain's most important colony, India, passed a resolution stating that the Charter should apply to it too.

 In 1945, the United Nations (UN) was founded when 50 nations signed the UN Charter, which included a statement of its basis in the respect for the principle of equal rights and self-determination of peoples.
 In 1952, demographer Alfred Sauvy coined the term "Third World" in reference to the French Third Estate.
 The expression distinguished nations that aligned themselves with neither the West nor the Soviet Bloc during the Cold War.
 In the following decades, decolonization would strengthen this group which began to be represented at the United Nations.
 The Third World's first international move was the 1955 Bandung Conference, led by Jawaharlal Nehru for India, Gamal Abdel Nasser for Egypt and Josip Broz Tito for Yugoslavia.
 The Conference, which gathered 29 countries representing over half the world's population, led to the creation of the Non-Aligned Movement in 1961.

 Although the U.S. had first opposed itself to colonial empires, the Cold War concerns about Soviet influence in the Third World caused it to downplay its advocacy of popular sovereignty and decolonization.
 France thus received financial support in the First Indochina War (1946–54) and the U.S. did not interfere in the Algerian War of Independence (1954–62).
 Decolonization itself was a seemingly unstoppable process.
 In 1960, after a number countries gained independence, the UN had reached 99 members states: the decolonization of Africa was almost complete.
 In 1980, the UN had 154 member states, and in 1990, after Namibia's independence, 159 states.
 Hong Kong and Macau transferred sovereignty to China in 1997 and 1999 finally marked the end of European colonial era.